 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team actively manages the Sub-Fund's portfolio by using a stock-picking model (bottom-up), which aims to select the most attractive equities of cash-rich companies having undervalued assets or growth potential or being in a turnaround situation.
-The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.
+The Sub-Fund's investment team uses fundamental analysis of individual issuers to identify equities with superior long-term prospects as well as their ESG, in particular carbon intensity characteristics.
+The sustainable investment objective is attained by aligning the carbon intensity reduction objectives of the Sub-Fund with the Climate Transition Benchmark (MSCI ACWI Climate Change).
+Further, the Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.